Read these first

 Improving your grades on Quizzes

-The quizzes under Law 1, 2, 10, 19 and 13 are taken fro the West Bus.
-Law Textbook.
+The quizzes under Law 1, 2, 10, 19 and 13 are taken from the Business Law Textbook (11th ed.).
 The questions are formulated by the authors of the textbook, and not any of the LAMC law faculty.
 The quiz questions generally require application of your materials, and "critical thinking".
 You may find these difficult.
 If you receive lower scores than you are accustomed to receiving, then look at this information - http://profj.us/26w/law1/improvemc.htm on how to improve your scores.
 You can also contact your online tutors for suggestions.
 A few other ideas you can do it to get a "study partner".
 This is how you do that.
 You look under the forums, the introductions and postings on the other questions and see who you might like to partner up with.
-Then go to "participants" in upper left corner of your moodle classroom, and email the student. and ask them if they want to partner up.
-You can work on quizzes and assignments.
-Remember, though, on assignmets you must post, in your own language, your answers to the assignments.
-Do not copy your partners work.
-This is plagiarism and "cheating".
-You can discuss the quiz questions and argue back and forth until you come to a better understanding of the answers, and then post the answers to the quizzes.
 Generally you should be spending a fair amount of time studying.
 If your scores and grades do not improve after increasing your efforts and time spent studying, then you will need to make changes.
 Contact your tutors or online instructors for ideas, suggestions and comments.

 Assignments and Quizzes